robertgentel/VagrantBar/README.md

 ## Configuration

-Open a Terminal and run the following commands
+Open a Terminal and run the following commands, then restart Vagrant Bar

 Value|Command
 ---|---